 By Mark Ribbing

 You may think your vote doesn’t matter.
-Welp, think again.
+Well, think again.

 If you register to vote in PA, you become one of the most important voters in the entire USA.

 And why is that?

 Because we don’t pick a president by just counting up all the votes nationwide and giving it to the person who got the most.
 No, that’d make waaaaay too much sense.